brightvibesrock/reactjs-todo-101/README.md

 * from terminal, cd to your reactjstodolist folder.

 ## Advanced Developers
-Note that this is Part 1 of this app, the Part 2 is here: ["Advanced Developer"](https://github.com/brightvibesrock/reactjs-todo-example/) section that is in the Readme for that repo.
+Note that this is Part 1 of this app.
+Part 1 explains in more detail how things are organized and foundational reactjs concepts.
+Part 2, walks through `git clone`, `npm install`, `npm run dev` and `deploy to netifly`.
+Part 2, Readme is here: ["Advanced Developer"](https://github.com/brightvibesrock/reactjs-todo-example/).

 ## Getting Started 101:
 ####  Time: 5 - 15 Minutes